vviswanathan/MSDS6306_CaseStudy_2/CODEBOOK.md

 rm(VHighHumDev, HighHumDev, MedHumDev, LowHumDev)

 ## 4. Merging the data
-### Merge this data frame to the Country of Residence column of Procrastination.csv
+### Merge Dataframe to the Country of Residence Column of Procrastination.csv
 *The data now has an HDI column and HDI categories*

 Merged_ProctransHumDev <- merge(ProcTrans, Total_HumDev, by.x=c("CntryResdnc"), by.y = c("Country"))